Japanese occupation of West Sumatra: Administration

 According to Audrey Kahin, one of the focuses of the Japanese occupation army during the first year of occupation was to get the government apparatus in Sumatra functioning so that they could make efficient use of country's vital resources, particularly the oil fields near Palembang and the rubber plantations in East Sumatra.
 Within the broader Japanese framework, West Sumatra was not initially a priority in terms of economic interests, but it held significant strategic importance.
 Initially, it was a major route through which the Japanese expected to infiltrate their agents into Sumatra.
 However, since mid-1943, Sumatra's strategic importance increased as the Japanese predicted that Allied counterattacks against the west coast of Sumatra and surrounding islands would be launched via India's Andaman and Nicobar Islands.

 At the beginning of April 1942, a combined body made up of military officers and four Japanese civilians, one of whom had long resided in Malaya and another in Java, replaced the military's provisional administration.
 While the military handled Bukittinggi's police, transportation, and municipal affairs of its regional city of Bukittinggi, the four civilians focused on general affairs, finance, industry, oversight of acquired property, and education.
 Likewise in other regions, the general orders for the Sumatran administration were issued in July 1942 and included the following: maintaining order; "winning the hearts and minds of the people" (minshin haaku); rebuilding vital industries, particularly oil; and consolidating transportation, harbours, and administrative organisations.
 The current administrative system was to be employed as much as possible to carry out these directives.
 The Japanese revived the Dutch system of government and reappointed most of the former Indonesian officials who had been in the previous bureaucracy.
 By August 1942, The Japanese divided Sumatra into 10 shū (州) ("province", identical to the administrative regions of the Dutch residencies and the former province system of Japan), each headed by a shūchōkan.
-However unlike the former system, the shū administration system was very decentralized, with each shū having to develop its own economy and its own consultative bodies.
+However unlike the former system, the shū administration system (shū seicho) was very decentralized, with each shū having to develop its own economy and its own consultative bodies.